fahminlb33/statuspage-js/readme.md

 ## 🏗 The architecture

 For the frontend, I use vanilla JS.
-To update the service status, I use JS app using to check for downtime and writing the output to a JSON file, then commiting the newly updated file to git.
+To update the service status, I use JS app to check for downtime and writing the output to a JSON file, then commiting the newly updated file to git.

 ## 👻 What I've used in this repo